Singapore Coffee Market Research: What Consumers Actually Want

 The same consumer might drink traditional kopi from a hawker stall at 7am, order Starbucks via GrabFood at 10am, visit a specialty cafe for single-origin pourover at 3pm, and make instant 3-in-1 at home after dinner.

-These aren't different consumers.
-They're different occasions for the same consumer.
-Each occasion has different jobs to be done: morning routine and value, mid-morning convenience and productivity, afternoon experience and social, evening simplicity and cost.
+These are not different consumers.
+They are different occasions for the same consumer.
+Each occasion has different jobs to be done: morning routine and value, mid-morning convenience and productivity, afternoon experience and social currency, evening simplicity and cost.
+We see the same occasion-based switching in food delivery research, where the same person uses different platforms depending on whether the decision is planned or impulsive.

-Brands that assume they're competing for "the coffee consumer" miss the reality: they're competing for occasions.
+Brands that assume they are competing for "the coffee consumer" miss the reality.
+They are competing for occasions.

 The Consistency Paradox

 In focus groups, consumers cite "taste" as their primary driver.
-But when pressed, they struggle to articulate what good taste means or how they'd evaluate it.
+When pressed, they struggle to articulate what good taste means or how they would evaluate it.
 What they actually mean is consistency: the same drink should taste the same every time.

 The Loyalty Illusion

-Consumers claim brand loyalty they don't actually demonstrate.
+Consumers claim brand loyalty they do not actually demonstrate.
 App data tells a different story: most have multiple coffee apps installed.
-Usage isn't exclusive—it's opportunistic.
+Usage is not exclusive.
+It is opportunistic.
 The brand with the best promo code today wins today's purchase.

 Consumer Segments Worth Understanding